Single Site Gateway Cloning

 The primers will be designed to precisely amplify the mature xynB CDS (no signal sequence) to ensure that when the xynB CDS is transferred into the pDest17 destination vector it will be positioned for in-frame fusion to the vector start codon and associated HIS-tag sequence.
 This will ensure optimal transcription and expression of the XynB gene product.
 The xynB CDS stop codon will be included to ensure correct termination of the gene product.

-1. To start the exercise select the DTU76545 sequence to view it.
+To start select the DTU76545 sequence to view it.

 • Click on the cog icon in the bottom left corner of the Window and choose to Reset to Defaults